msebton-captech/Grouchy_Spouse/readme.md

     dotnet run
     ```

-2. The application will read the system prompt from [system_prompt.txt]) and display it.

-3. Start chatting with the AI assistant by typing your messages in the console.
+2. Start chatting with the AI assistant by typing your messages in the console.

-4. The AI assistant will respond with text and synthesized audio.
+3. The AI assistant will respond with text and synthesized audio.

-5. The program will delete the audio file once played for cleanup You can comment out the code to prevent that if you wish.

 ## License